jolie/docs/containerization/README.md

 Jolie programming language does not directly deal with the containerization process, but it layers upon other technology frameworks in order to deploy jolie microservices inside a container.
 At the present, we only investigated the integration with [Docker](https://www.docker.com/).
-Details on how deploy a Jolie microsevice inside a Docker container can be found in the following sections of this chapter.
+In particular, we investigated the integration with Docker following two different approaches:

+* Deploying a Jolie microservice as a Docker container.
+* Using Jolie as orchestration language for controlling Docker.
+To this end we developed a Jolie wrapper for the Docker API which is called _Jocker_.
+Thanks to Jocker it is possible to call the Docker APIs using sodep protocol.